Controlling Recurrent Neural Networks by Conceptors: Overview

 Let $C^j$ be the conceptor associated with pattern $p^j$.
 Three ideas are combined to implement the memory management scheme.
 First, keep track of the ``already used'' memory space by maintaining a conceptor $A^j = C^1 \vee \ldots \vee C^j$.
 The sum of all singular values of $A^j$, divided by the reservoir size, gives a number that ranges between 0 and 1.
 It is an indicator of the portion of reservoir ``space'' which has been used up by loading $C^1,\ldots,C^j$, and I call it the \emph{quota} claimed by $C^1, \ldots, C^j$.
 Second, characterize what is ``new'' about $C^{j+1}$ (not being already represented by previously loaded patterns) by considering the conceptor $N^{j+1} = C^{j+1} \setminus A^j$.
 The \emph{logical difference} operator $\setminus$ can be re-written as $A \setminus B = A \,\wedge \,\neg B$.
 Third, load only that which is new about $C^{j+1}$ into the still unclaimed reservoir space, that is, into $\neg A^j$.
 These three ideas can be straightforwardly turned into a modification of the basic pattern loading algorithm.

 For a demonstration, I created a series of periodic patterns $p^1, p^2, \ldots$ whose integer period lengths were picked randomly between 3 and 15, some of these patterns being sines, others random patterns.
 These patterns were incrementally loaded in a 100-neuron reservoir, one by one.
 Fig.\ \ref{memManMain} shows the result.
-The ``used space'' panels monitor the successive filling-up of reservoir space.
-Since patterns $j = 6, 7, 8$ were identical replicas of patterns $j = 1, 2, 3$, no additional space was consumed when these patterns were (re-)loaded.
-The ``driver and $y$'' panels document the accuracy of autonomously re-generating patterns using conceptors $C^j$.
-Accuracy was measured by the \emph{normalized root mean square error} (NRMSE), a standard criterion for comparing the similarity between two signals.
-The NRMSE jumps from very small values to a high value when the last pattern is loaded; the quota of 0.98 at this point indicates that the reservoir is ``full''.
+Since patterns $j = 5, 6, 7$ were identical replicas of patterns $j = 1, 2, 3$, no additional quota space was consumed when these patterns were (re-)loaded.
+Accuracy was measured by the \emph{normalized root mean square error} (NRMSE).
+The NRMSE jumps from very small values to a high value when the last pattern is loaded; the quota of 0.99 at this point indicates that the reservoir is ``full''.
 The re-generation testing and NRMSE computation was done after all patterns had been loaded.
 An attempt to load further patterns would be unsuccessful, but it also would not harm the re-generation quality of the already loaded ones.

-This ability to load patterns incrementally solves a notorious problem in neural network training, known as \emph{catastrophic forgetting}, which manifests itself in a disruption of previously learnt functionality when learning new functionality.
+This ability to load patterns incrementally suggests a solution to a notorious problem in neural network training, known as \emph{catastrophic forgetting}, which manifests itself in a disruption of previously learnt functionality when learning new functionality.
 Although a number of proposals have been made which partially alleviate the problem in special circumstances \cite{French03,Grossberg05}, catastrophic forgetting was still listed as an open challenge in an expert's report solicited by the NSF in 2007 \cite{DouglasSejnowski08} which collected the main future challenges in learning theory.